How to Become a Wedding Officiant: A Step-by-Step Guide

 FAQs

 • Do I need to be religious to become an officiant?
-No, religious affiliation is not a requirement.
-Many platforms offer secular ordination, catering to a broad range of beliefs and preferences.
+No, being religious is not a requirement for officiating.
+The Provenance Center offers ordination that caters to a broad range of beliefs and preferences.

 • How long does it take to get ordained?
 The duration varies by the method chosen.
 Online ordination can be completed in minutes, whereas other methods may take longer.